Easey Street murders: Legacy

 Gregory Armstrong was adopted and raised in Queensland by his mother's younger sister, who has also continually advocated for the solving of the case in the media.
 Interest in the case has persisted, particularly when the property was sold (after remaining vacant for six years) in 1983, then in 2011, and again in 2017.

 Australian artist Steve Cox lived in Easey Street, diagonally opposite to the murder house, between 1978 and 1979.
 He later made a number of artworks based on this case.

 A book by Tom Prior, They trusted men: The untold story of the Easey Street murders, was published in 1996.
-In March 2019, a book by Helen Thomas called Murder on Easey Street: Melbourne's Most Notorious Cold Case (ISBN 978-1760640040) was published.
+In March 2019 a book by Helen Thomas called Murder on Easey Street: Melbourne's Most Notorious Cold Case (ISBN 978-1760640040) was published.
 Thomas was interviewed by True Crime Conversations about the case in November 2019.

-In June 2018, Andrew Rule released a podcast on the case called The horror at Easey St. Rule also interviewed Thomas in a March 2019 follow up podcast.
+In June 2018, journalist Andrew Rule released a podcast on the case called The horror at Easey St. Rule also interviewed Thomas in a March 2019 follow up podcast.
 In April–May 2019, Unsolved Murders: True Crime Stories ran a 2-part dramatised episode on the case.
-In April 2022, Australian crime podcast Casefile featured the case in episode 207.
+In April 2022, Casefile featured the case in episode 207.
+In January 2024, a 6-part podcast covering the case by Casefile Presents was also released.